Skip to main content

 Northern Province

-The Northern Province is home to Volcanoes National Park and gorilla tourism, bringing international culinary influences to traditional cuisine.
-High-altitude crops like Irish potatoes and pyrethrum thrive here.
-Luxury eco-lodges serve contemporary Rwandan cuisine.
+The Northern Province holds Volcanoes National Park, and the gorilla tourism around it has brought international cooking into the local repertoire.
+High-altitude crops like Irish potatoes and pyrethrum do well here, and the upscale eco-lodges serve contemporary Rwandan food.

 Cultural Significance: